Flat engine: History

 The first flat engine was produced in 1897 by German engineer Karl Benz.
 Called the kontra engine, it was a boxer-twin design.
 Early uses of flat engines in cars include the 1900 Lanchester 8 hp Phaeton boxer-twin, the 1901 Wilson-Pilcher boxer-four, the 1904 Wilson-Pilcher 18/24 HP boxer-six and the 1903 Ford Model A, the 1904 Ford Model C and the 1905 Ford Model F.

 In 1938, the Volkswagen Beetle (then called the "KdF-Wagen") was released with a rear-mounted flat-four engine.
 This Volkswagen air-cooled engine was produced for many years and also used in the Volkswagen Type 2 (Transporter, Kombi or Microbus), the Volkswagen Karmann Ghia sports car and the Volkswagen Type 3 compact car.
 A water-cooled version, known as the Wasserboxer, was introduced in 1982 and eventually replaced the air-cooled versions.

-The majority of sports cars throughout Porsche's history are powered by flat engines, beginning with its first car; the 1948-1965 Porsche 356 used an air-cooled boxer-four engine.
-Also using boxer-four engines were the 1969-1976 Porsche 914, the 1965-1969 Porsche 912 and the 2016-present Porsche Boxster/Cayman (982).
-The Porsche 911 has exclusively used boxer-six engines from its introduction in 1964 until the present.
-In 1997, the Porsche 911 switched from being air-cooled to water-cooled.
+Most Porsche sports cars have been powered by flat engines, starting with its first car: the 1948–1965 Porsche 356 used an air-cooled boxer-four engine.
+Also using boxer-fours were the 1969–1976 Porsche 914, the 1965–1969 Porsche 912, and the 2016–present Porsche Boxster/Cayman (982).
+The Porsche 911 has exclusively used boxer-six engines since its introduction, from 1964–present.
+In 1997, the Porsche 911 changed from being air-cooled to water-cooled.

-Porsche flat-eight engines were used in various racing cars throughout the 1960s, such as the 1962 Porsche 804 Formula One car and the 1968-1971 Porsche 908 sports car.
-A flat-twelve engine was also produced by Porsche for the 1969-1973 Porsche 917 sports car.
+Porsche flat-eight engines were used in various racing cars throughout the 1960s, such as the 1962 Porsche 804 Formula One car and the 1968–1971 Porsche 908 sports car.
+Porsche made a flat-twelve engine for the 1969–1973 Porsche 917 sports car.

-Chevrolet used a horizontally opposed air-cooled 6 cylinder engine in its Corvair line during its entire production run from 1960-1969 in various applications and power ratings, including one of the first uses of a turbocharger in a mass-produced automobile.
+Chevrolet used a horizontally opposed air-cooled 6 cylinder engine in its Corvair line during its entire production run from 1960–1969 in various applications and power ratings, including one of the first uses of a turbocharger in a mass-produced automobile.

 The Subaru EA engine was introduced in 1966 and began Subaru's line of boxer-four engines that remain in production to this day.
 Most of Subaru's models are powered by a boxer-four engine in either naturally aspirated or turbocharged form.
 A print ad for the 1973 Subaru GL coupe referred to the engine as "quadrozontal".
 The company also produced boxer-six engines from 1988–1996 and 2001–2019.
 In 2008, the Subaru EE engine became the world's first passenger car diesel boxer engine.
 This engine is a turbocharged boxer-four with common rail fuel injection.

 Ferrari used flat-twelve engines for various Formula One cars in the 1970s.
-A road car flat-twelve engine (using a 180-degree V12 configuration) was used for the 1973-1984 Ferrari Berlinetta Boxer, 1984-1996 Ferrari Testarossa and their derivatives.
+A road car flat-twelve engine (using a 180-degree V12 configuration) was used for the 1973–1984 Ferrari Berlinetta Boxer, 1984–1996 Ferrari Testarossa and their derivatives.

-Toyota uses the designation Toyota 4U-GSE for the boxer-four engine in the Toyota-badged versions of the Toyota 86 / Subaru BRZ twins, although the engine is actually designed and built by Subaru as the Subaru FA20 engine.
+Toyota uses the designation Toyota 4U-GSE for the boxer-four engine in the Toyota-badged versions of the Toyota 86 – Subaru BRZ twins, although the engine is designed and built by Subaru as the Subaru FA20.